 The tragic death of Diana, Princess of Wales, left the people of Aylesbury Vale shocked, stunned and needing somewhere to express their grief.

-Now, 10 years on, The Bucks Herald looks back at the Princess's association with the town as preparations are made for Friday's memorial service in St Mary's Church, Aylesbury.
+Now, 21 years on, The Bucks Herald looks back at the Princess's association with the town.

 In the days after the tragic accident in August, 1997, queues formed as mourners waited patiently to sign a commemorative book, lay flowers and light candles at St Mary's Church in Aylesbury, and in Hale Leys Shopping Centre, which The Princess opened in 1983. heartfelt tributes were left under a large photograph of her.